-Austin Energy, a utility thoroughly focused on the bottom line due to its municipal ownership, thought it was embarking on a modernization project.
+Austin Energy, a municipally-owned utility committed to innovation to control costs, thought it was embarking on a modernization project.
 Instead, it went far beyond that objective, enabling consumer choice through a wide array of programs including demand response/load management, distributed generation and renewable energy programs.
 Programs such as these enabled the utility to fund investment in new technologies at no extra cost to consumers.
-Recent deployment included 130.000 smart meters and 70.000 smart thermostats.
+Recent deployment included 130,000 smart meters and 70,000 smart thermostats.
 When transmission and distribution sensors are added, 100% of Austin Energy's consumer base will be served by Smart Grid technologies.